 Day 3 is a day of driving, but fear not, you will still be entertained!
 On our journey, we will pass the time by marvelling at the scenic views of the Ugandan countryside, leaving Murchison Falls National Park behind and driving southwards to Kibale Forest National Park.
 The drive to Kibale will go through major western towns of Hoima and Fort Portal.
 We will arrive at Kibale in the early evening.

 Day 4 starts with us heading to the Kibale forest immediately after breakfast to track the chimpanzees in their forest home.
 If we are lucky on the trek, we may encounter other different species of monkeys in the Kibale forest.
 These include colobus monkeys, olive baboons, and red-tailed monkeys.
-In the afternoon, you can choose to join our optional activity and visit Bigodi Swamp Sanctuary known as a ‘birder’s paradise’.

-In the morning we will drive to Queen Elizabeth National Park via Fort Portal Crater Lakes, perhaps Uganda’s most iconic sight.
+After the chimp trek, we will drive to Queen Elizabeth National Park via Fort Portal Crater Lakes, perhaps Uganda’s most iconic sight.
 These volcanic craters formed some 8,000 to 10,000 years ago and they provide an idyllic backdrop to the extensive hiking trail network in the area.
 Here, you will be able to enjoy the amazing views of western Uganda’s tea farmlands and plantations.
 If the weather is good, we’ll get a chance to spot the Rwenzori Mountain Escarpment in the distance.
 After a day full of spectacular views, we’ll check in to the lodge and relax in preparation for the following day’s game drives.

 Once again, we will start our morning with a game drive where we can expect to spot wildlife species such as elephants, buffaloes, side-striped jackals, hyena, leopards, lions, warthogs, Uganda kobs, and giant forest hogs.
 What a way to start the day!